jm4R/type_tuple/README.md

 This example is pretty ugly as passing list of raw values to function causes poorly readable code.
 Of course in this particular example we would rather develop a structure containing database options.
 Possibly the best option would be to use [named parameters](https://en.wikipedia.org/wiki/Named_parameter).
 Unfortunately C++ itself does not handle that feature.
-Please note that very similar feature comes with C++20's [designated initializers](http://en.cppreference.com/w/cpp/language/aggregate_initialization).
+Please note that very similar (but not the same) feature comes with C++20's [designated initializers](http://en.cppreference.com/w/cpp/language/aggregate_initialization).

 ## The proposed solution